Skip to main content

 The pre-push hook only creates attestations for commits that are linked to a Claude Code session.
 Regular (non-AI-assisted) commits pass through without any overhead.

-Remove tracing
+Remove Tracing

 To uninstall all hooks and clean up local state: